remy/remysharp.com/public/drafts/codes.md

 We've been fortunate (or unwitting?) in that we've had no reports of misconduct.
 I'm hyper aware that this doesn't mean it hasn't happened.

-On the other hand, we (Julie and myself) have had less than a handful of reports after the matter where individuals have felt unsafe (…unsafe isn't the word they used, and not quite right, but I hope you follow my sentiment).
+On the other hand, we (Julie and myself) have had a few small reports after the matter where individuals have felt unsafe (…unsafe isn't the word they used, and not quite right, but I hope you follow my sentiment).

 It's unfair to expect that those individuals *should* have reported the event at the time (or even that they wanted anything done).
 However, I have been keen to prevent those individuals that we were able to identify from returning to our event - but in truth there's no system, per se, to prevent them from buying tickets, it's something we would need to process by hand.

 I collect resources on handling these situations and ways to make events safer.
-If you want to expose yourself to more, I'd highly recommend following [Karolina Szczur AKA @fox]() and reading through some (if not all) of the posts I've [collected on pinboard](https://pinboard.in/u:rem/t:coc).
+If you want to expose yourself to more, I'd highly recommend following [Karolina Szczur](https://twitter.com/fox) and reading through some (if not all) of the posts I've [collected on pinboard](https://pinboard.in/u:rem/t:coc).

 If you have any reading recommendations or suggestions, I'd love for you to share in the comments, in your own blog post or via Twitter (or you can [email me](mail to:remy@leftlogic.com) if you prefer not to post publicly).